louis-cf-lin/frontend-dev/react/notes.md

 ### Ref's

-- Refs are similar to states but intended for read-only purposes almost always
+- Refs are similar to states but almost always intended for read-only purposes

-- In general, **don't use refs to manipulate the DOM**
+- In general, **don't use `ref`s to manipulate the DOM**
 - Exception: resetting user input (edge-case)
   - OK because not really manipulating the DOM (e.g. not adding new elements or changing the CSS class)
   - But rarely do this